Distance Learning for Financial Engineers

 This distance learning course shows how to use the Finite Difference Method (FDM) to price a range of one-factor and many-factor option pricing models for equity and interest rate problems that we specify as partial differential equations (PDEs).
 We introduce and elaborate modern and robust finite difference methods that solve pricing problems and that remain stable and accurate for various combinations of input parameters, payoff functions and boundary conditions.

-This course discusses all aspects of option pricing, starting from the PDE specification of the model through to defining robust and appropriate FD schemes which we then use to price multi-factor PDE to ensure good accuracy and stability.
+This course discusses all aspects of option pricing, starting from the PDE specification of the model through to defining robust and appropriate FD schemes tha we then use to price multi-factor PDE to ensure good accuracy and stability.
 The contents of the course have been updated and revised to reflect new results and developments in the field.

 More information about this Distance Learning course: